 Am I able to make a claim?

-Making a claim with the criminal injury compensation authority has some requirements, generally the time limit is either 2 years after the incident or 2 years after it has been reported.
+Making a sexual abuse compensation claim with the criminal injury compensation authority has some requirements, generally, the time limit is either 2 years after the incident or 2 years after it has been reported.
 There can be special exceptions however if you were simply unable to report it due to fearing for your safety or too traumatised to do it.
 If the incident has been reported to the Police then you will have to make a claim no later than 2 years after reporting.
 If you have already made a claim regarding the incident you can’t make another claim.